Sean Gelael: 2014

 In 2014, Gelael signed with Carlin for the 2014 season.
 On 10 May 2014, he scored his first ever point in the championship, finishing 10th and therefore scoring one point in the Pau Grand Prix.
 He finished the season in 18th position with 25 points.

 British Formula 3 Championship

 Gelael competed in the 2013 British Formula 3 International Series alongside Antonio Giovinazzi, driving for Double R Racing.
 He claimed his first podium in at Silverstone by finishing 3rd in the second race.
 He finished eight in the final overall standings.

 Formula Renault 3.5 Series

 On 20 January 2015, it was announced that Gelael will compete in the 2015 Formula Renault 3.5 Series with Carlin partnering with Tom Dillmann.
 He finished 19th in the overall standings.

 GP2 Series/FIA Formula 2 Championship

 2015

-Gelael made his GP2 Series debut with Carlin Motorsport in the Hungarian Grand Prix in the 2015 season.
+Gelael made his GP2 Series debut with Carlin Motorsport in the Hungaroring in the 2015 season.
 He finished 18th in the feature race and 20th in the sprint race.